 Birkbeck can give you all of the information and help you need to complete your application form, including our online personal statement tool, which will guide you through every step of writing your personal statement.

 Application deadlines and interviews

-We begin considering applications in January, and, although we will accept applications until September, applicants are encouraged to apply by 1 June as the programme is very popular.
+We will begin considering applications in January 2017, and, although we will accept applications until September, applicants are encouraged to apply by 1 June as the programme is very popular.

 The programme includes seminars and workshops in fiction and also seminars in contemporary literature.

 You take 2 core modules, choose 1 contemporary literature core module and choose 1 option module from a selection.
 You can also select your spring term option from any of those offered by the other MA programmes in the Department of English and Humanities.